-A couple things you should know before we get to tips and tricks: Just because your child has some picky preferences, doesn’t always mean there’s a problem that needs to be fixed.
+There are a couple things you should know before we get to The Breastfeeding Shop’s tips and tricks for picky eaters.
+Just because your child has some picky preferences, doesn’t always mean there’s a problem that needs to be fixed.
 We all have preferences, including our children, but it may be a larger issue if:

 - The pickiness causes extra work that’s a burden on the parent.